 Her name is Emily.
 She’s been seen disappearing into walls, playing with door locks, unscrewing light bulbs, and singing in the hallways.

 Want to meet her yourself?
 Apparently, Emily is most often seen in the hotel’s Hall of Mirrors location, the lobby, and on the second and fourth floors.

 Haunted Tales Shop

 Not quite ready to head into a truly haunted location?
-Atlantic City is also home to two haunted houses and retail shops, perfect for visitors with an interest in the occult but no real desire to come face-to-face with a ghost.
+Atlantic City is also home to two haunted houses and retail shops, perfect for visitors interested in the occult but with no real desire to come face-to-face with a ghost.

 Haunted Tales is located right on the Atlantic City boardwalk.
 The ghost tour includes a fictionalized tale about a local ghost, complete with sound and video production that adds to the spookiness.

-The attraction located on 10th Street with the Boardwalk is an adapted version of a famous video game.
-The attraction tells the story of two brothers Cletus and Connor, who are victims of an invasion of their own home after a zombie apocalypse.
+The attraction on 10th Street with the Boardwalk is an adapted version of a famous video game.
+The attraction tells the story of two brothers, Cletus and Connor, who are victims of an invasion of their home after a zombie apocalypse.

-Atlantic City and the surrounding area certainly has its fair share of creepy places, and if that’s your forte, then you should definitely check them out.
-You can also look at some of the most haunted locations in other cities around the world, including haunted castles.
+Atlantic City and the surrounding area certainly have their fair share of creepy places, and if that’s your forte, then you should check them out.
+You can also look at some of the most haunted locations in other cities worldwide, including haunted castles.